-Giving to expert-managed funds is a highly efficient way to donate — funds allow donors to pool their donations so that they can be allocated where and when they are needed most, as evaluated by expert grantmakers and trusted charity evaluators.
-This also reduces the need to conduct research into causes and charities yourselfs.
+Giving to expert-managed funds is a highly efficient way to donate — funds allow donors to pool their donations so that they can be allocated where and when they are needed most, based on the expertise of specialised grantmakers.
+This also reduces the need to conduct research into causes and charities yourself.
 Instead, you can choose which grantmakers or fund align most with your values, and then let experts evaluate which cause and charity may be the highest-impact opportunity based on those values.
 Read more about why we recommend funds.

 You can read more about causes that score highly according to this framework, and learn about our giving recommendations on charities and funds working on these causes.